NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

    Start at the correlation stage and skip recomputing the valid low and full-res disparities for that stage.
 Do not change ``--left-image-crop-win``, etc, when running this.

+--prev-run-prefix
+    Start at the triangulation stage while reusing the data from this prefix.
+The new run can use different cameras, bundle adjustment prefix, or bathy planes (if applicable).
+Do not change crop windows as that would invalidate the run.

 --verbose
     Display the commands being executed.